-There are some questions the festival won’t answer, and I’ll try to give an honest and balanced answer to them.
+There are some questions the festival won’t answer, and Source will try to give it straight and balanced.
 Whatever you do this year, please remember this years respect campaign.
 Look after yourself, each other, and Boomtown itself.

-The rest of them are just regular old questions I see being asked everyday.
+The rest of them are just regular old questions I see being asked over and over.

 This FAQ was written in the weeks running up to Boomtown 2018, and answers questions mostly about arrival at the festival.
 You can find my latest coverage of Boomtown 2019 by clicking here.